farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Manage_DLP_Policies.md

         - Under the **Block users from receiving email or accessing shared SharePoint, OneDrive, and Teams files** option, select the **Block everyone** option.

      - In the **User notifications** section, set the **Use notifications to inform your users and help educate them on the proper use of sensitive info** toggle switch to **On**.

+    - In the **Policy tips** section, select the **Customize the policy tip text** check box.
+Microsoft 365's default policy tip says: **Your email message conflicts with a policy in your organization.** Holly wants you to customize the Policy Tip message. <br/>

+    Enter the following text in this field: **ATTENTION!
+You have entered sensitive information (multiple IP addresses) in this message.
+You will be blocked if you attempt to send this message.
+Overriding this blockage indicates you have authorized sending this sensitive data to the recipients.**

+    - In the **User overrides** section, select the **Allow overrides from M365 services** check box.
+This enables two additional settings that indicate how overrides will be handled.
+Select each of the check boxes for the following options: **Require a business justification to override** and **Override the rule automatically if they report it as a false positive**.

     - In the **Incident reports** section, verify the **Send an alert to admins when a rule match occurs** toggle switch is set to **On** (if necessary, set it to **On**).